I am an Assistant Professor of Rhetoric with the Department of Communication Studies at the University of Montana.

 August 2023: Accepted a position with The University of Montana.

-December 2022: "Alternative Health Groups on Social Media, Misinformation, and the (De)Stabilization of Ontological Security" accepted in New Media & Society.
+December 2022: Alternative Health Groups on Social Media, Misinformation, and the (De)Stabilization of Ontological Security accepted in New Media & Society with Dr. Melissa Zimdars (first author) and Dr. Kilhoe Nah.

-Dr. Rebecca Rice and I published our chapter "Risk, Science and Health Collaborations During Cascading and Simultaneous Disasters" in H. D. O’Hair & M. J. O’Hair's Communication and Catastrophic Events: Strategic Risk and Crisis Management with Wiley Blackwell.
+Dr. Rebecca Rice (first author) and I published our chapter "Risk, Science and Health Collaborations During Cascading and Simultaneous Disasters" in H. D. O’Hair & M. J. O’Hair's Communication and Catastrophic Events: Strategic Risk and Crisis Management with Wiley Blackwell.

 June 21, 2021: Awarded Top Paper for my co-submission with Dr. Melissa M. Parks, Art-as-Pedagogy for Environmental Activism:The Rhetoric of Washed Ashore’s Ocean Plastics Exhibition, at the ICA's virtual Conference On Communication and the Environment (COCE).